(For more New Orleans pages please scroll down)

 The Krewes have a long history back to the early 1880s and are now social clubs that host their own parades and for the most part, appear together on Mardi Gras.

-Knowing my bead collection was lost, a kind friend sent me some from hers.
-They hang in my apartment and always bring a smile.
+Knowing my Mardi Gras bead collection was lost, a kind friend sent me some from hers.
+They hang in my office and always bring a smile.

-The building of floats is a small business in itself.
+The building of Mardi Gras floats is a small business in itself.
 They are quite spectacular.